Justin-Yuan/Papers/scene_understanding/scene_graph.md

 #### Intro

-- pass messages containing contextual informatino between a pair of bipartite sub-graphs of the scene graph, iteratively refine the predictions using RNN
+- pass messages containing contextual information between a pair of bipartite sub-graphs of the scene graph, iteratively refine the predictions using RNN
 - can be considered as a more general framework for graph generation problem

 #### Modeling